CP1401/Practicals/prac_04/README.md

 - one has two black, and
 - one has one white and one black marble.

 Each of the boxes also is labeled as to its contents, but the labels have been swapped around and each label is _incorrect_.
 What is the fewest number of marbles you could remove from the boxes and look at in order to definitely determine the contents of all three boxes?

+> [!NOTE]
-**Note**: This is a very interesting exercise, and one you might not get correct without thinking about it carefully (of course).
+> This is a very interesting exercise, and one you might not get correct without thinking about it carefully.
-**Hint**: Make sure you are using all the information you have been provided with, and think about which is the best choice to start with.
+> **Hint**: Make sure you are using all the information you have been provided with, and think about which is the best
+> choice to start with.

 # Python Coding - Repetition Structures